-Anah is a practice with a transdisciplinary approach to the fields of architecture, landscape and art.
-Anah strives for social, environmental and economical improvements on collective and individual level in creating concepts and places which should encourage human interaction in space.
-Artist Daniela Oberauer and architect Wolfgang Novak are the founding members and heads of Anah.
-Daniela and Wolfgang have been invited as residents of the inaugural Architecture Omi Residency program 2017 in Ghent, NY.
+ANAH is a practice with a transdisciplinary approach to the fields of architecture, landscape and art.
+ANAH strives for social, environmental and economical improvements on collective and individual level in creating concepts and places which encourage human interaction in space.
+Daniela Oberauer and Wolfgang Novak are the founding members and heads of ANAH.
+In 2017 Daniela and Wolfgang have been invited as residents of the inaugural Architecture Omi Residency in Ghent, NY.

-was born in Salzburg in 1974.
-He graduated in Architecture from the TU Graz and received a MAS degree in Landscape Architecture from the ETH Zurich.
+graduated in Architecture from the TU Graz and holds a MAS degree in Landscape Architecture from the ETH Zurich.
 He is a licensed architect in the Austrian Chamber of Architects and Engineers.
-After collaborating with different offices such as NOX architects in Rotterdam, he established novakarchitects in Salzburg.
+After collaborating with different offices such as NOX in Rotterdam, he established his own office.
 His work has been featured in many journals and magazines.
 Wolfgang has a broad experience in teaching.
-He held teaching positions in Kaiserslautern, Graz, Salzburg and in Munich and he regularly speaks at universities.
+He held teaching positions in Kaiserslautern, Graz, Salzburg and Munich and he regularly speaks at universities.

-was born in Salzburg in 1983.
-She received a Master of Arts in textil.art.design from the University of Arts in Linz, Austria.
-Prior to co-founding Anah in 2014, she gained extended professional experience in collaborating with fashion labels, theaters and in art and design productions in Vienna.
+received a Master of Arts in textil.art.design from the University of Art and Design Linz.
+She gained extended professional experience in collaborating with fashion labels, theaters and in art and design productions in Vienna.
 Her work focuses on social and critical aspects of our environment.

-As a founding member she heads the research and publishing of Anah by being dedicated to improving the understanding of architecture, art and design in the society.
-Daniela develops the transdisciplinary approach of Anah.
-Her agenda focuses on the human interaction in the urban landscape.
+As a founding member she heads the research and publishing of ANAH by being dedicated to improving the understanding of architecture, art and design in the society.
+Daniela develops the transdisciplinary approach of ANAH focussing on human interactions in the urban landscape.

-Anah #6 Concrete Utopia is out now!
+Concrete Utopia (ANAH#6) was launched with a conversation at Printed Matter in NYC!
 It is conceptualized as an urban, architectural and artistic narrative composed of photos, studies and texts.
-The publication shows Anah’s way of working dedicated to research, theory and practice.
+The publication shows ANAH’s way of working dedicated to research, theory and practice.

 For a copy (€/$ 20) contact firstname.lastname@example.org or a quality bookstore near you.